Modular Action Concept Grounding in Semantic Video Prediction

-\textbf{Results}: The quantitative comparisons of all methods are summarized in Table 1.
-The ACGN achieves the best scores on all metrics without access to additional information like bounding boxes, showing the superior performance of our action capsule module.
+\textbf{Results} : The quantitative comparisons of all methods are summarized in Table 1.
+The MAC achieves the best scores on all metrics without access to additional information like bounding boxes, showing the superior performance of our concept slot module.
 The qualitative analysis in Fig \ref{figure:qual} further reveals the drawbacks of other baselines.
 For CLEVR-Building-blocks, the concatenation-based variant fails to recognize the right objects due to its limited inductive bias.
 Although AG2Vid has no difficulty in identifying the desired objects, assumptions made by flow warping are too strong to handle rotation and occlusion.
 Consequently, the adversarial loss enforces AG2Vid to fix these errors by converting them to wrong poses or colors.
 These limitations of AG2Vid will be further amplified in a more complicated environment, i.e. Sapien-Kitchen.
 The same architecture used for CLEVR can only learn to remove the moving objects from their starting positions in Sapien-Kitchen because rotation and occlusion occur more often.
 The concatenation baseline performs better by showing correct generation of open and close actions on large appliance.
 Yet, it still fails to produce long-term consistent predictions as the visual appearances of moving objects are altered.
-On the contrary, ACGN can authentically depict the correct actions specified by action labels on both datasets.
+On the contrary, MAC can authentically depict the correct actions specified by action labels on both datasets.

-\subsection{counterfactual generation}
+\subsection{Counterfactual generation}

-\textbf{Counterfactual generation}: The most intriguing application of our ACGN is counterfactual generation.
-More specifically, counterfactual generation means that our model will observe the same starting frame but receive different valid action labels to generate the corresponding future frames.
+\textbf{Counterfactual generation}: The most intriguing application of MAC is counterfactual generation.
+More specifically, counterfactual generation means that our model will observe the same starting frame but receive different valid action labels to produce the corresponding future frames.

 \textbf{Results}: The visual results of counterfactual generations on each dataset are displayed in Fig \ref{figure:counterfactual}.
 As we can see, our model successfully identifies the desired objects, plans correct trajectories toward the target places and generates high-quality imaginations of counterfactual futures.
 It is also worth noticing that all displayed generations are long-term generations , i.e. more than 30 frames are predicted for each sequence.
 Our recurrent predictor plays an very important role in sustaining the spatiotemporal consistency and in reconstructing the fully-occluded objects.